sagemath/trac_to_gh/Issue 3745.md

 # Issue 3745: calculus -- bug in solve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3745

 Original creator: was